lsst-ts/ts_observatory_control/doc/user-guide/tcs-user-guide-generic.rst

     await tcs.offset_azel(az=0, el=10, relative=True)
     await tcs.offset_azel(az=0, el=10, relative=False)

-You will result in a 10 arcsec offset in azimuth and 20 arcsec in elevation; 10 arcsec from the relative offset and 10 from the absolute offset.
+You will result in a 10 arcsec offset in azimuth and 20 arcsec in elevation; 10 arcsec from the relative offset and 10 from the non-relative offset.

 Combining relative and non-relative offsets can be useful if one wants to execute a pattern as shown above but want to do it with an offset with respect to the original position.
 For instance;